gejingquan/BootHotPatch/README.md

 **Linux kernel version**:  Linux 5.15.0-1046-raspi (aarch64)

-There are two ways to add the boothotpatch module to the kernel:
+There are two methods to add the boothotpatch module to the kernel:

 ## Method 1:
 Modify the kernel source code and Makefile and recompile the kernel.
 Then, install the newly compiled kernel into the system and reboot.